 Understanding Border Collie Eye Structure

 Border Collies, like all dogs, have a third eyelid or nictitating membrane which is an extra protective layer that humans don’t possess.
 This membrane provides additional protection and helps keep the eye moist.
-However, it can also be susceptible to certain diseases, which we’ll discuss further in section III.
+However, it can also be susceptible to certain diseases.

 Border Collies also possess a higher-than-average number of rod cells in their retina.
 These cells enable them to see better in low light conditions, a trait that hails from their herding ancestry.
 However, this also makes them more prone to retinal diseases, such as Progressive Retinal Atrophy (PRA), a condition that can lead to blindness if left untreated.